 You are a survivor.
 And you have a story.
 Moreover, your story has power.
 Your experiences, your lessons learned, your insights – they delight, enchant, touch, teach, recall, inspire, motivate, and challenge.
 Sharing your story helps others understand.
 Your story will imprint a picture on the mind of the listener.
 Your story is the way to reach out to other kindred spirits and emotionally connect.

-Women Survivors Alliance, Scott Hamilton CARES Foundation, Narus Heath and New Focus Network believe in the power of storytelling and are inviting cancer survivors from around the country to share their story.
+Women Survivors Alliance, Scott Hamilton CARES Foundation, Narus Health and New Focus Network believe in the power of storytelling and are inviting cancer survivors from around the country to share their story.

 Michael Burcham, CEO of Narus Health states, “Survivors have a story.
 Moreover, the story has power.
 Cancer survivor experiences, lessons learned, and insights – delight, enchant, touch, teach, recall, inspire, motivate, and challenge.
 Sharing stories helps others understand.
 Each story imprints a picture on the mind of the listener Through this partnership, we are asking for survivors from around the world reach out to other kindred spirits and emotionally connect.”